Real Time Databases vs Time Series Databases vs Real-Time Analytics

 To wrap things up, here's a simple summary of the differences we discussed above:

-- Real-time data store: a data store with strict performance guarantees (milliseconds to seconds) for reads and / or writes
+- Real-time database: a data store with strict performance guarantees (milliseconds to seconds) for reads and / or writes

-- Time-series data store: a data store optimized for storing and querying time-series datasets
+- Time series database: a data store optimized for storing and querying time series datasets

 - Real-time analytics: a technical and organizational outcome of reducing latency across the entire data stack, ideally to meet a specific operational need.

 Why are we interested in the differences at Preset?
 Because we are supporting and commercializing Apache Superset, a modern open-source BI platform.
 Our aspiration is for Superset to be able to query any real-time data store, query any time series data store, and support an organization's needs around real-time analytics.